-Now that a lot of time has passed, the Samsung Galaxy Ace 2 comes with a very affordable price, which with good features, can be a solid argument for buying it.
+Now that a lot of time has passed, the Samsung Galaxy Ace 2 comes at a very affordable price, which with good features, can be a solid argument for buying it.

 Samsung Galaxy Ace 2 design